Pricing, Products, and Refund Policy

 - You can read more about Roth Conversions here.

 Can I do this for my Roth dollars in my Solo 401(k)?

 - Yes, you can also do this inside your Rocket Dollar Solo 401(k)

 - Make sure your plan allows for in-service distributions

 - Remember that the 5-year rule does not carry over to a new Roth IRA.
-If you open a new Roth IRA, rollovers will be subject to the same waiting period (even if your Roth 401(k) where the money is coming from has existed for over 5 years).
-If your other Roth IRA has already existed for 5 years, you can distribute investment earnings that just came from the old Roth-401(k).
+If you open a new Roth IRA, rollovers will be subject to the same waiting period (even if your Roth 401(k) where the money is coming from has existed for over five years).
+If your other Roth IRA has already lived for five years, you can distribute investment earnings that just came from the old Roth-401(k).

-The above is not meant to be tax advice.
+The statements above shouldn't be taken as tax advice.
 Weigh all decisions and consult a tax professional or financial advisor before making a financial decision.